Formatting your tutorial

 sudo dnf install cmake extra-cmake-modules qt5-qtbase-devel qt5-qtdeclarative-devel qt5-qtquickcontrols2-devel kf5-kirigami2-devel kf5-ki18n-devel kf5-kcoreaddons-devel qqc2-breeze-style` >}}

-Which looks like this.
+Which looks like so:

 Add a line between shortcodes